 (a) The road characteristics correspond to motorway conditions or the vehicle's speed exceeds 110 km/h (E-signal applies);

-(b) In case of a Class E mode of the passing-beam which, according to the system's approval documents /communication sheet, complies with a "data set" of E1, E2 or E3, as specified in the UN Regulation No. 149.
+(b) In case of a Class E mode of the passing-beam which, according to the system's approval documents /communication form, complies with a "data set" of E1, E2 or E3, as specified in the UN Regulation No. 149.

 Data set E1: the vehicle's speed exceeds 100 km/h (E1-signal applies);